 The basics of children’s nutrition are simple – lots of fruits and vegetables and other essential natural ingredients.
 However, parents still make dietary mistakes when feeding their children.
 How can these mistakes be avoided?
-Nutritionist and Metabolic Balance co-founder Silvia Bürkle explains…
+Nutritional Consultant and Metabolic Balance co-founder Silvia Bürkle explains…

 “For working parents, it’s difficult to prepare healthy meals.
 So-called “healthy” children’s food may at first appear to be a good solution; however, processed products advertised for children are not actually good for them.
 Companies attract children with funny packaging and mini-toys.
 Adults are also fooled with package advertising lines, such as “with lots of milk” and “strengthens the bones.”
 The truth is, these products mostly don’t contain what they promise.
 Most processed foods made for children contain far too much sugar and fat, and often they are full of additives and excessive amounts of synthetic nutrients.
 The use of natural, unprocessed foods is the better option.
 For instance, a fresh apple in your child’s lunch box is much better than a processed snack food.

 Another challenge is the food your children eat at day-care centres.
 In Canada, the food served at day-care centres has not always been as nutritious as parents were led to believe, especially in certain provinces in Saskatchewan and New Brunswick, according to researchers at Universite de Sherbrooke in Quebec in 2017.
 The researchers found that many day-care centres are failing to meet nutritional recommendations set by their respective provincial governments.